OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 With that bit of housekeeping out of the way, we can proceed with our build definition.

 ### Build definition
-After the project has been created, we can proceed with creating a new build definition that will perform our Docker build operation.
+After the project has been created, we can create a new build definition that will perform our Docker build operation.
 This build definition needs to perform the following steps:
 - Build OctoPetShop web front-end.
 - Build OctoPetShop product service.
-- Build OctoPetShop Sshopping cart service.
+- Build OctoPetShop shopping cart service.
 - Build OctoPetShop database DbUp.
 - Push the images to Docker Hub for use in deployment.

 #### Adding Docker support Build Feature
 We need to connect our Docker Hub connection to our build definition.
-To do this we click on the Build Features tab and Add build feature:
+To do this, we click on the **Build Features** tab and **Add build feature**:

 ![](teamcity-add-build-feature.png)

-Choose Docker Support from the drop-down menu:
+Choose **Docker Support** from the drop-down menu:

 ![](teamcity-build-feature-docker.png)

-Check the *Log in to the Docker registry before the build* and choose the connection we created for our project then click Save:
+Check **Log in to the Docker registry before the build** and choose the connection we created for our project, and then click Save:

 ![](teamcity-build-feature-add-connection.png)

 #### Add build steps
 Steps 1-4 are going to be identical with the only difference being the docker file that we’re going to build.
-Click on the Build Steps tab, then click the add Build Step button:
+Click on the **Build Steps** tab, then click the **Add build step** button:

 ![](teamcity-build-add-step.png)